What Is Hay Fever?

 - Runny nose.

 - Stuffy nose due to blockage or congestion.

 - Fatigue (often reported due to poor quality sleep as a result of nasal obstruction).

 It’s no secret that we Georgians love to take advantage of the warm weather of spring and summer — making managing our allergy symptoms a challenge.
-Here are some quick tips to help manage your symptoms:
+Here are some quick tips to help reduce our symptoms:

 - Wear glasses or sunglasses when outdoors.

-- Keep your windows closed — especially on high pollen count days.
+- Keep your windows closed and run the AC — especially on high pollen count days.

 Seek Allergy Treatment at Center for Allergy and Asthma of Georgia

-If you are suffering from spring allergies, let our allergy team at Center for Allergy and Asthma of Georgia help you find immediate and lasting relief.
-We will help you get better this spring and help develop a program to keep you well and free of allergy-related problems.
+If you are suffering from spring allergies, let our team at Center for Allergy and Asthma of Georgia help you find lasting relief.
+We will help you feel better this spring and develop a program to help you feel better now and keep you well and free of allergy-related problems in the future.